Par Forestry III LP

 Par has appointed its longstanding partner in commercial forestry, Scottish Woodlands, as Forestry Advisor and Manager, with the mandate to assist in acquisition diligence, management and, ultimately, disposal of the Fund’s commercial forestry assets.

 Scottish Woodlands, one of the UK’s leading forestry management companies, has worked closely with Par on the management of its forestry investment activities for almost 10 years.
-Scottish Woodlands manages 250,000 hectares of woodland across the UK, with an estimated value of £2 billion.
+Scottish Woodlands manages 200,000 hectares of woodland across the UK, with an estimated value of £600 million.
 It sends over 1 million tonnes of timber to UK timber processors annually.
 Its clients include wealthy individuals, farms and estates, private companies, institutions, local authorities, and government bodies.
-Scottish Woodland claims to be carrying out 30% of all new woodland creation in Scotland at present.
+Scottish Woodland claims to be carrying out 25% of all new private sector woodland creation in the UK at present.

-The business employs more than 200 people and generates an annual turnover of £115 million.
+The business employs more than 200 people and generates an annual turnover of over £100 million.
 Par believes Scottish Woodlands is uniquely placed to provide effective service and economies of scale to the Fund and its investors.

 This is a new Scottish Limited Partnership.
-It is seeking to raise £5-£7 million per annum over three years.
+It is seeking to raise £15-£21 million over three years, with £12.8 million already raised since launch in 2021.

 The Partnership aims to purchase forestry land located within the UK, predominantly in Scotland, the North of England, and Wales.
-The manager will focus on acquiring assets greater than 30 hectares.
+The manager will focus on acquiring assets greater than 30 hectares, across a mixture of new planting sites and more established plantations.

 The Partnership expects to build a portfolio of plantations that provide a blend of different ages of trees.
 It is expected that the majority of the acquired plantations will be sold with standing timber, so only a minority of returns is expected to be accrued from felled timber and related products.
 Any potential returns will therefore be skewed towards capital growth, rather than income distributions.